 - Consider extending the date before reviewing applicants and contacting applicants with incomplete files.

-- Consider postponing search for a year to allow additional active recruiting.
+- Consider postponing search for a year to allow for additional active recruiting.

-Note: Consistent with the new IHP TTF search process, at the search close date, HR will provide the applicant pool data to the search committee and the TTF Recruitment Team.
-If the applicant pool data is not reasonably consistent with availability data, and after discussions with the TTF Recruitment Team and the Executive Vice Provost for Academic Affairs (EVPAA), no compelling case can be made to continue the search with the existing applicant pool, the search committee and/or EVPAA have the option to discontinuethe search.
-If a search is discontinued at this step, it will be expected to continue as part of the subsequent year’s IHP-approved searches.
+Note: Consistent with the Active Recruitment for Tenure Track Searches process, HR will provide the applicant pool data to the search committee and the Active Recruitment Team twice-- at one point prior to the application deadline and immediately after the deadline.
+If the applicant pool data after the deadline is not reasonably consistent with availability data, and after discussions with the Active Recruitment Team, dean, and the Executive Vice Provost for Academic Affairs (EVPAA), no compelling case can be made to continue the search with the existing applicant pool, the search committee, dean, and/or EVPAA have the option to fail the search.
+If a search is failed at this step, it will be expected to continue as part of the subsequent year’s IHP-approved searches.

 - Review implicit bias training materials before discussion of candidates.

-- Focus the evaluation on the criteria that was established in step 3 (Establish Criteria for the Position).
-In other words, the committee should be discussing and evaluating the exact same criteria for each candidate.
+- Utilize the rubric or other evaluation tool developed in step 4 to guide the assessment of candidates.
+The committee should be discussing and evaluating the exact same criteria for each candidate.
 If deliberations reveal that additional criteria are being taken into account, adjust the criteria for evaluating all of the candidates in a manner that is clear to all search committee members.

 - Budget sufficient time to fully discuss and evaluate candidates.
 Time-pressured deliberations can contribute to biased judgments.